Mark Robinson (martial artist): Mixed martial arts career

 Robinson had a brief career in mixed martial arts.

 On 26 August 2000, he fought for the promotion, World Extreme Fighting at the event WEF – New Blood Conflict.
-He faced Joe Leyva who and won by submission in less than 30 seconds.
+He faced Joe Leyva and won by submission in less than 30 seconds.

 On 23 February 2001, he fought for the promotion, Ultimate Fighting Championship at the event UFC 30.
 He faced Bobby Hoffman and was knocked out in the first round by a standing elbow strike.
 However Hoffman failed a drug test afterwards and the decision was changed to a no-contest.

 Personal life

 Robinson lives in Johannesburg with his wife Deirdre and daughter.

 Robinson set up a martial arts academy in 2001 in South Africa.